mattblack2809/mdwiki/README.md

     * File access time 'atime' is OS dependent and also 'broken' by design: for performance reasons - to avoid a disk write - both linux and Windows do not update atime when a file is read in most circumstances.
-Reading the atime is OS specific TODO Windows and build tags, and update of atime is achieved by executing 'touch -a <file>' which on Windows assumes installation of a touch executable such as is intalled part of git bash...
+Reading the atime is OS specific - hence use of build tags to compile for linux or Windows, and update of atime is achieved by executing 'touch -a <file>' which on Windows assumes installation of a touch executable such as is intalled part of git bash...
+    * Any anchor referring to a directory must end with a "/" character in order to have the web browser prepend the path from the site root

 TODO